abkslm/icarus/README.md

 Some cases where icarus excels are:
 - Error checking: n of parameters, parameter validity, etc.
 - Conditionals: Primarily in parameter validation
-- External Access: This is a *big* one, allows use of external services via APIs;
+- External Access (WIP): This is a *big* one, allows use of external services via APIs;
   - Execute commands on a Minecraft Java Server (i.e. /whitelist, /spawnentity, etc.)
   - Control music streaming
   - "Crowd Control"-like functionality
+- Sentiment-based AI Moderation
+  - Icarus uses OpenAI's GPT-4o to analyze sentiment of messages and determine whether they should be permitted.
+  - This allows users to send messages like "I hate snipers", but blocks messages like "I hate you (or X group)."
+  -